New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 What is Variable Life Insurance?

-Variable life insurance is a more complex but customizable life insurance option for those interested in the opportunity to grow their wealth faster.
-In addition to lifelong coverage, variable life insurance offers more flexibility with the premiums and death benefit.
-While Aflac doesn’t offer variable life insurance, we offer whole and term life insurance policies that can financially protect your loved ones.
-Here, we dive deeper into variable life insurance to help you decide if it’s the right policy type for you.
+Variable life insurance is a type of permanent life insurance that includes a cash value component that may be allocated among a range of investment options.
+In addition to lifetime coverage, these policies can offer flexibility in premiums and death benefits, depending on the terms of the policy.
+While Aflac does not offer variable life insurance, we provide whole and term life insurance policies that can help financially protect your loved ones.
+Here, we dive deeper into variable life insurance to help you decide if it's the right policy type for you.

 5 Min Read